Montana Office of Tourism

 The purpose of the Special Events Grant Program (SEGP) is to diversify and enrich Montana's tourism product by developing new and enhancing existing

-community-based tourism festivals and events.
+and events.
 The goal of SEGP is to create and sustain economic development through the advertising and promotion

 of "hallmark events."

 Applicants must be a Montana non-profit entity, city, county, or tribal government.
 Applicant organizations